simrit1/Movie-Dubber/README.md

 Options:
 - Delay (ms): In this box you enter how long to delay the added audio track.
-  - This option is usually added from the database unless you know how syncronized the dubs yourself.
+  - This option is usually added from the database unless you know how to syncronize the dubs yourself.
 - Volume: This box allows you to change the movie file volume level.
   - Entered value should be an (+/-) integer.
 Value will adjust movie decible level.
+  - Example: Value of 5 will raise movie volume 5dB; value of -3 will lower movie volume 3dB.
 - Ratio: Ratio allows you to have the added audio track take precidence over the movie.
   - Valid entries: 1 to 9.99
   - Example: Setting Ratio to 2.5 will mean the movie audio will lower itself 2.5x while the added audio track is producing audio (talking).